ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 ## Phase 4.
 Views

 With your data model in place, the next step is to create some views to display and allow the user to edit the data.
-At a bare minimum, you're going to want the
+You're on your own for this part, too, but at a bare minimum, you're going to want the following:
-following:

 - A front page which lists all projects (perhaps with a set of featured projects on top, like on Kickstarter)